Snapp-Org/deploypro-docs/docs/aws/1-generate-credentials.md

 3. Within the IAM user details, navigate to the `Security credentials` tab.
 This tab is where you manage various security settings for the selected user.
 4. Under the `Access keys` section, click on the `Create access key` button.
 5. Complete the step!
-    - Step 1: Access key best practices & alternatives
+    - > Step 1: Access key best practices & alternatives

         Select `Command Line Interface (CLI)`.
 Don't forget to tick the confirmation checkbox before clicking "Next".

-    - Step 2: Set description tag - optional
+    - > Step 2: Set description tag - optional

         This step is optional, you can directly click "Create Access Key".

-    - Step 3: Retrive access key
+    - > Step 3: Retrive access key

         This picture below is how it looks when the `Access Key` and `Secrete Key` is created completely.

 ![AWS Access Key and Secrete Key - DeployPRO Service](https://github.com/app-generator/dummy/assets/51070104/922a0213-1e68-4c13-82b2-a67c84075ebc)

 6. Download the Access Key and Secret Key CSV file using the `Download .csv file ` button.
 Ensure you save this file securely, as the Secret Key will not be shown again.

+  - ⚠️ **Security Alert**

   Treat Access Keys and Secret Keys as sensitive information.
 Avoid sharing them publicly or hardcoding them into your applications.
 Instead, use AWS-recommended practices like environment variables or AWS-specific configuration files to securely manage these credentials.

 <br />